EllaCloudCannon/sendit-hugo-template/schemas/post.md

 title:
 date:
 author:
+tags:
 image:

 _inputs:
-  author:
+  tags:
-    type: select
+    type: multiselect
-    label: Blog Author
+    label: Blog Tags
-    comment: Select an author for this blog from one of our team members.
+    comment: Select tags for this blog from one of our topics.
     context:
       open: false
       title: Help
       icon: help
-      content: Team members must have a profile in the Staff Members Collection to appear in this input.
-    options:
-      values: collections.staff_members
+      content: >-
+        Let your developer know if you want to add a blog tag to this list of options.
 ---